 The Jefferson County Fire Protection District No. 1 Board of Fire Commissioners meet the third Wednesday of every month.
-The meeting is held at East Jefferson Fire Rescue Station 1-1, 9193 Rhody Drive, Chimacum WA 98368 and typically starts at 7:00 p.m.
-Currently the Board of Fire Commissioner Meetings are held virtually due to COVID-19 gathering restrictions.
+The meeting is held virtually and in-person at East Jefferson Fire Rescue Station 1-1, 9193 Rhody Drive, Chimacum WA 98368 and typically starts at 6:00 p.m.

 The Board of Fire Commissioners is governed by Chapter 52.14 of the Revised Code of Washington (RCW).

 Gene Carmody - Elected 2008, term expires 12/31/2025

 Commissioner Carmody is a retired Fire Chief of the Yokusoka, Japan Fire Department.
 He served as a Port Ludlow Fire and Rescue fire commissioner for more than ten years and has seen the steady population growth in Port Ludlow which has required increased staff and upgraded equipment.
 Gene is an active member of the Washington Fire Commissioners Association and currently serves on the state Health Care Committee that oversees the statewide self insured insurance program.
 Gene is active in the community, currently assisting with the Village Council and volunteers as a proof reader for the Port Ludlow Voice.
 He serves on the fire district’s stategic planning committee and labor/management committee.
 Gene is married to Kozue and they live in the North Bay area of Port Ludlow.

 Ed Davis - Elected 2014, term expires 12/31/2025